Official Opening of the Affric Kintail Way by Cameron McNeish

 The Affric Kintail Way, was officially opened on Friday 17th April 2015 by award winning writer, television presenter and all round outdoor enthusisast Cameron McNeish.
 The event began with a reception at Cannich Hall, now one of the Highlands best venues, hosted by Strathglass Marketing Group (SMG)and followed by an opening ceremony at Dog Falls in Glen Affric.

 Jim McAuley on behalf of SMG welcomed invited guests from all the organisations that had contributed to the success of the project.
 Besides SMG members these included representitives from Forestry Commission Scotland and the National Trust for Scotland as the principal partners and also recognition for assistance given by Highland Council, Soirbheas, Uniqueness, Woodland Trust, Craigmonie Woodland and RSPB.
-Representitives of the local community councils were also present while BBC Radio Scotland and the local press covered the event and at time of writing several newspapers and magazines are planning articles on the Affric Kintail Way.
+Representitives of the local community councils were also present while BBC Radio Scotland and the local press covered the event and several newspapers and magazines penned articles on the Affric Kintail Way.

 When SMG started planning the event one of the first questions that was raised was who might they ask to perform the official opening?
 The automatic choice was a man whose many interests include mountaineering, hill-walking and mountain biking and a particular interest in the development of long distance trails.
 The organisers were therefore very pleased when Cameron McNeish accepted the invitation to do the honours and address the audience.